Every year, thousands of children and young people in Wales become victims of crime or witness crimes against their family and friends.

 Support for young victims/witnesses

-You & Co works with children and young people who have witnessed or experienced a crime.
-The project helps them to cope with the impact and effects of the crime, and to build their resilience so they avoid being a victim again.
+You & Co supports children and young people who have witnessed or experienced a crime to cope with the impact and effects of the crime, and to build their resilience so they avoid being a victim again.

 Young people are supported to: